IronManYG/Chirp/README.md

 5) Add the language label(s) to any selection UI (e.g., `feature/auth/presentation` language picker).

 How language is applied at runtime

-- On app start, `MainViewModel` reads `SettingsStorage` and calls `LanguageManager.setLanguage(initCode)`, which in turn calls platform `changeLanguage` and updates state.
+- On app start, `MainViewModel` reads `SettingsStorage` and calls `LanguageManager.setLanguage(initCode)`, which in turn delegates to the injected `LocaleApplier` and updates state.
 - Root UI is wrapped with `ChirpTheme(languageCode)` and `ProvideMultilingualSupport(languageCode)` so fonts and layout direction reflect the current language.
 - In-app switching calls `MainViewModel.changeLanguage(code)` which persists the choice and applies it immediately.